ssbin4/Closer-Intervention-CBM/README.md

 # A Closer Look at the Intervention Procedure of Concept Bottleneck Models

-This repository contains source code for arXiv paper "A Closer Look at the Intervention Procedure of Concept Bottleneck Models" by Sungbin Shin, Yohan Jo, Sungsoo Ahn, and Namhoon Lee.
+This repository contains source code for arXiv paper [A Closer Look at the Intervention Procedure of Concept Bottleneck Models](https://arxiv.org/abs/2302.14260) by Sungbin Shin, Yohan Jo, Sungsoo Ahn, and Namhoon Lee.

 Our experiments are based on the following three datasets.